shawnislamice/assignment-10/README.md

 - **Sign In:** If you have account then you can sign in easily.
 There was options to login with google, github and twitter.
 You can easily login directly with this platforms

+- **All Tourist Spot:** Here all the spot was present which was added by different users.

+- **Add Tourist Spot:** User can add tourist spot by using this route and it can be displayed on his My List and All Tourist Spot.

-- **Show Details of Each Property:** When click on each propety card then it will redirect to property details page show the details of each property such as name, segment, price, facilities, suitable for, location, status,description etc
+- **Show Details of Each Tourist Spot:** When click on "View Details" button on each tourist spot card then it will redirect to tourist spot details page show the details of each spot such as name, username,useremail ,country, location, season, location, travel time,travllers per year, average cost etc

-- **Add to Cart:** After viewing the propety you can add it to cart for viewing later.
-It was stored for sometimes in the localstorage of your browser.
+- **My List:** Here a particular user see only his particular addeded spots not see all spots of other users.

+- **Update:** When you are in the spot details page there was a "Update" button where you can update information.
+User can also update it from his list if he was added the spot either not.

+- **Delete:** When you are in the spot details page there was a "Delete" button where you can directly delete the tourist spot.
+The same thing you can do from My List If the dedicated user was added the route

-- **Your Profile:** After login you will redirect to your profile and you can see your profile
+- **Your Profile:** After login  you can see your profile

 - **Update Profile:** You can update profile as need like name and your photo email can not be updated because when creating account the email will be fixed it can not be changed.

-- **Favourites:** When you are adding items in cart then you can add a particular cart into favourites.

-- **Remove Items From Cart:** If you dont need any card then you can easily remove the cart by clicking remove in the cart menu.

-- **Limited Buy and Sell:** You can not buy up to two property at a time.
-When you click Continue to checkout then it was redirect to Payment page and then redirect to home page.
+- **Gallery:** Some photos was displayed in the gallery section.

+- **Plan Your Travel:** User can plan his travel as he want and find location as he or she need.

 - **Contact:** User can easily contact with admins by logging.
 As it is a private route so you can not make any contact without Logging in.

-- **About:** A simple about section was added where some Frequently Asked Question was added and a simple about section was added about our website.

-- **Make A Review:** User can make a review in the bottom of the about section.
+- **Country:** User can see all countries where he or she can visit.
+In there when click particular Country card It will seen the particular spots which was under the selected country.

+- **Add Country:** User can add country and see it on the country route.

 - **Logout:** User can logout by clicking logout Button.